How Do I Register?

 As a resident student, you can't register for a regular commuter permit.

-Gold lots were established primarily for commuters, faculty, and staff who must drive to campus.
+Gray and Gold lots were established primarily for commuters, faculty, and staff who must drive to campus.
 Residents who need a car are assigned to specific lots, based on available parking space.
 Your resident parking permit is valid only in a specifically authorized lot during the day.
 It is also valid in non-restricted lots from 5 p.m. to 7a.m., Monday-Friday, and from 5 p.m.
 Friday to 7a.m.
 Monday.
 (Parking regulations list some exceptions.)

 If you enlist a friend to fraudulently register for an upgraded permit, you can both be fined.

 You can't transfer your parking permit to anyone else.
 If someone offers to sell you one, DON'T BUY IT.
 It could be stolen.

 What Do I Do If I Only Need A Car For A Couple Of Days?

 All students and staff who don't normally park on campus can buy a day permit.

 What About Carpools?

 You are encouraged to ride in carpools.
 Permits for carpools allow you to park in all gray lots or the lot assigned.
 If you're a commuting student with less than 110 credits and live outside the UD perimeter, a carpool permit lets you park closer to the main campus.
 Each carpool member receives a set number of day passes.